-As parents, we may open the gate for our children to learn about God, but once they become an adult, they have the freedom to work out for themselves what they believe.
+As parents, we may open the gate for our children to learn about God, but once they become an adults, they have the freedom to work out for themselves what they believe.
 They may be influenced by their peers, education, teachers, co-workers, and various church leaders.

-Don't get me wrong.
-I celebrate any woman who uses her freedom to be a full-time homemaker or prefers to work behind the scenes.
-Fantastic, if you are called to serve in the kitchen or in children's ministries.
-I also celebrate men who want to be a homemaker, take parental leave, or work behind the scenes in the kitchen or in children's ministries.
 I also admire both men and women who have the talent to lead, sing, pray aloud, speak, write and preach.
 Many times, these activities come by circumstance: health, ability, talent, or professional opportunities.
-Other times, performing these activities is not by choice but comes about by necessity or disability.
+Other times, performing a paid role is not by choice but is necessary due to a disability, injury, or economics.

 It is okay if you feel called to take a back seat in the community, focus on your home and family, or have a more quiet or submissive role.
 It is also okay if you are gifted and called for a role in leadership, speaking, teaching, writing, preaching, counselling or advising.